MSE News

 It's also worth noting that Post Office and PayPoint vouchers are NOT interchangeable – your voucher will say where you can redeem it.

-Unfortunately, you won't be able to redeem your voucher in any of the 24,000 Payzone stores and outlets across the UK as they are unable to accept the vouchers.
+Unfortunately, you can't redeem your voucher in any of the 24,000 Payzone stores and outlets across the UK as they are unable to accept the vouchers.